Lesson 3: A full-fledged application to physics#

 plt.show()

-Now the same, but for a sweep of forces.
-We use the solve_duffing_force_batch that was defined above using the neat jax vmap trick.
-Note that to use this properly, we cannot name the arguments any more (unlike above):
+Next, we would like to do the same, but for a variety of different force strengths.
+We use the solve_duffing_force_batch that was defined above, to do this without a for loop.
+Note that to use this batched function properly, we cannot name the arguments any more (unlike above):

 zs,ts,omegas = solve_duffing_force_batch( 0.0+0.01j, 0.0,